You are successfully registered

 Advertising cookies may be used to build a profile of your interests and show you relevant adverts on other sites.
 They do not store directly personal information, but work by uniquely identifying your browser and internet device.
 If you do not allow these cookies, you will still see ads, but they won’t be tailored to your interests.

-The London School of Hygiene and Tropical Medicine is a specialist university in Bloomsbury, London, with a long-established reputation for world-leading research into public and global health.
+The London School of Hygiene & Tropical Medicine (LSHTM) is one of the world’s leading public health universities.
+A postgraduate-only, specialist university located in Bloomsbury, London, and with international sites, LSHTM has a long-established reputation for world-leading research into public and global health.

 Information on general academic and English requirements can be found on the LSHTM website.
 Applicants are recommended to check the individual programmes for any additional entry submission requirements.